saisrikark/whack-a-mole/README.md

 # whack-a-mole
-whack a mole to learn rust and next.js
+whack a mole to learn rust and rest